 1. When you start to plan your wedding - set up an email address especially for the wedding.
-This keep all your suppliers in one place!
+This keeps all your suppliers in one place!

-2. Give some serious thought to WHO and HOW MANY you ask to be your bridesmaids.
+2. Give some serious thought to WHO and HOW MANY you ask to be in your wedding party.
 They do have a job to do, both in the lead up to the wedding and on the day! (not just to look good).

 3. Ask for colour swatches of your bridal and bridesmaids gowns - these will prove essential when colour co-ordinating.

-6. Make a list of the key photos that you would like to have taken on the day - its amazing how often full length photos of the bridal gown (back and front) get forgotten, or grandma manages to hide!
+7. Create a checklist of the key photos that you would like to have taken on the day - its amazing how often full length photos of the bridal gown (back and front) get forgotten, or grandma manages to hide!

-8. Try and take a little time out with your HUBBY on the day - even if its just a walk in the garden.
-Give you a little special time to talk.
+9. Try and take a little time out with your new HUSBAND/WIFE on the day - even if its just a walk in the garden.

 If you have a lace up gown: